ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/advanced_topics.md

 i18n allows you to render translated strings.
 For instance <code>${i18n(&quot;myi18nKey&quot;)}</code> allows you to render the value for myi18nKey in the correct language for your user.
-Please refer to chapter "internationalization" for more informations.
+Please refer to chapter "internationalization" for more information.

 ### prettyTime(...)